Feds launch probe after 16-year-old boy dies at Mississippi poultry plant

 A fellow worker at the plant, on duty at the time of the incident, reportedly said he heard Perez scream for help, but that it was too late.

 “Two times he began to scream, ‘Help!
 Help!’” the worker said.
-“I knew he had died,” they added.
+“I knew he had died.”

 The Hill has reached out to Mar-Jac Poultry for comment.